• Homepage

 Unfortunately, having a successful career is a great example of backlash avoidance.

-In all cultures, a man with a great career will be considered successful.
+A man with a great career will be considered successful in all cultures.

 Yet, in some parts of the world, women achieving the same will be considered aggressive, unlikeable, and bad mothers.